-- Mount the standard L1 GPS antenna (supplied) in a location that offers good visibility of GPS satellites, such as a rooftop or outdoor antenna mast with wide open views of the sky and horizon.
+- a.
+Mount the standard L1 GPS antenna (supplied) in a location that offers good visibility of GPS satellites, such as a rooftop or outdoor antenna mast with wide open views of the sky and horizon.
 Avoid obstructions and sources of Radio Frequency Interference.
 Observe building codes and regulations.
-Also see Using GPS (on page 128) and WARNING: GPS Antenna (on page 120). - a.
-Note: For the SyncServer 350i, which doesn't have a GPS receiver, connect an IRIG signal to the IRIG In connector on the rear panel and skip references to GPS and antennas in the rest of this procedure. - 2.
-On the rear panel: - Connect the GPS antenna cable (supplied) to the GPS Ant connector. - Connect LAN1 and any of the other network ports to the network.
+Also see Using GPS (on page 94) and WARNING: GPS Antenna (on page 87). - b.
+On the rear panel: - Connect the GPS antenna cable (supplied) to the GPS Ant connector. - Connect LAN 1 to the network. - Consult Warnings and Cautions (on page 86) for safety information regarding grounding and power. - Connect the power and turn the power switch on.